Six of the Biggest Problems with Password Managers

 The problems with passwords are numerous, both from a security and a usability standpoint.
 We’ve looked at account takeover and phishing attacks, but here we’ll address the issue from the user’s end.
 Often, users are faced with having to create dozens of passwords for different accounts, leading to frustration and lost productivity around authentication.

 This can have a couple of outcomes.
 Either the user keeps the same password for multiple sites, which is a major security issue, or they diligently create new passwords for each and every account and promptly forget them.
 Or both.
 More than 65% of people reuse passwords across accounts and the majority don’t change them, even after a known breach.
 Meanwhile, 25% reset their passwords once a month or more because they forgot them.
-These resets cost businesses time and money and frustrate users.
+These password resets cost businesses time and money and frustrate users.

 Password managers have emerged as a solution to having to track all the various passwords across the digital sphere.
 The passwords are stored in an encrypted vault that can only be accessed by someone with the right credentials.
 On the surface, having a digital assistant remember your passwords for every one of your accounts may seem like a blessing, but there are multiple problems with password managers.